 Buckeye is committed to providing appropriate, high-quality, and cost-effective drug therapy to all Buckeye members.
-Buckeye covers prescription medications and certain over-the-counter medications with a written order from a Buckeye provider.
+Pharmacy benefit coverage is through the Single Pharmacy Benefit Manager (SPBM), which is currently Gainwell.
 The pharmacy program does not cover all medications.
 Some medications may require prior authorization, and some may have limitations.
 Other medically necessary pharmacy services are covered as well.